There is no Enriques surface over the integers: Classification of certain jacobian fibrations

 In the first and last cases, Lang's Classification \cite{Lang 2000} tells us that there must be an additional singular geometric fiber, which is unique and has Kodaira symbol $\I_1$.
 This uniqueness ensures that it comes from a fiber over a rational point, contradiction.

 We now analyze the case that $J_a$ has Kodaira symbol $\I_4^*$.
-We are thus in Lang Case 5D from \cite{Lang 2000}, and the Weierstra\ss{} equation takes the form $y^2+txy=x^3+td_1x^2+t^4$, where $t\nmid d_1$. \emph{In this context, symbols like $d_i,e_i,\ldots$ denote polynomials in the variable $t$ of degree $\leq i$.} The case $d_1=1+t$ yields a fiber $J_b=E_2$, contradiction.
-Thus $d_1=1$.
-The Weierstra\ss{} equation and the ensuing $j$-invariant are as in the table.
+We are thus in Lang Case 5D from \cite{Lang 2000}, and the Weierstra\ss{} equation takes the form $y^2+txy=x^3+td_1x^2+t^4x$, where $t\nmid d_1$. \emph{In this context, symbols like $d_i,e_i,\ldots$ denote polynomials in the variable $t$ of degree $\leq i$.} Here we have the two cases $d_1=1$ and $d_1=1+t$.
+The former is transformed into the latter, by the automorphism $t\mapsto t/(1+t)$ of the projective line, followed by the change of coordinates $x=u^2x'$ and $y=u^3y'$ with $u=1/(1+t)$.
+For $d_1=1$ the fibers, the Weierstra\ss{} equation and the ensuing $j$-invariant are as in the table.

 Suppose now that $J_a$ has Kodaira symbol $\III^*$.
 Here we are in Lang Case 7, and the configuration of singular geometric fibers must be $\III^*+\I_1+\I_1$.
 The Weierstra\ss{} equation is of the form $y^2+txy+t^3c_0y=x^3+t^2d_0x^2+ t^3e_1x+t^5f_1$ with $t\nmid e_1$.
 Making a change of variables we achieve $c_0=0$ and $e_1=1$.
 The discriminant becomes $\Delta=t^{10}(tf_1+1)$.
 Since the fiber over the unique point $x\in\PP^1$ with residue field $\kappa(x)\simeq \FF_4$ is singular, we must have $f_1=1+t$.
 The case $d_0=1$ yields $J_b=E_2$, contradiction.
 Thus $d_0=0$.
 Again the Weierstra\ss{} equation and the ensuing $j$-invariant are as in the table.